AviatrixSystems/Docs/HowTos/config_paloaltoVM.rst

 After `Step 7a <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#a-launch-and-associate-firewall-instance>`_ is completed, you'll see the Download button as below.
 Click the button to download the .pem file.

 If you get a download error, usually it means the VM-Series is not ready.
-Wait until it is ready and try again.
+Wait until it is ready, refresh the browser and then try again.

 |access_key|